School year: 2018/19

 Letters from St Joseph's school

 A warm welcome from Year 3 as we start a fresh half term at St Joseph's.
-As we do every half term, we started with our Caritas Day based on the theme of Family and Community.
-Here in Year 3 we explored the idea of a community and its members, and the different communities we belong to.
-We looked at how communities are built on love and the importance of loving one another as Jesus loves us.
+As we do every half term, we started with our Caritas Day based on the theme of Rights and responsibilities.
+Here in Year 3 we explored the rights and responsibilities that we have as a community and as individuals and wrote a prayer to God thanking him for giving us the rights that we have.

-We have an exciting half term coming up based on our new topic of the Romans, including a visit to Chester to see Roman sites and artefacts.
-We will get the opportunity to experience life and march as a Roman soldier; as well as trying their battle formations using shields.
+We have an exciting half term coming up based on our new topic of the UK, including a visit to Fletcher Moss.
+We will get the opportunity to explore the gardens and surrounding environment, in order to appreciate the beauty of the UK landscape and the different features within it.

-The end of the half term will see the build up to Christmas, coinciding with our Mary, Mother of God RE Topic this half term.
-We are looking forward to an exciting and busy half term and also seeing you all at the whole school mass on Thursday.
+The end of the half term will see the build up to Easter.
+Throughout this half term we will be studying the 'Celebration of Mass' preparing a large number of the class for their first Holy Communion.
+We are looking forward to an exciting and busy half term and facing all the challenges that come with it.